slme9364/number-of-command/README.md

 ===

 # Description
-This is countting and outputting program about using command.
+This is counting and outputting command about using command.

 # Usage
 ``` zsh